LADI/jack-select/jack-select.1.rst

 ``XDG_CONFIG_HOME``
-    Specifies the root of the user's configuration directory tree, under which jack-select will look for QjackCtl's configuration file (see FILES section).
+    Specifies the root of the user's configuration directory tree, under which jack-select will look for QjackCtl's configuration file and its own settings (see FILES section).

 SEE ALSO